-1. First, the assets are frozen
+1. Firstly, the assets are frozen

 The deceased person’s assets will naturally be frozen because the person is no longer around to deal with the asset.
 So, money cannot be taken out from the bank accounts, the properties cannot be sold, and securities cannot be dealt with.
-To have access to the person’s assets, the person’s next-of-kin must apply to the court to obtain Letters of Administration.
+To access the person’s assets, the person’s next-of-kin must apply to the court to obtain Letters of Administration.

 The probate lawyers at PKWA Law frequently encounter the following common situations where assets are frozen, and the next of kin require a Grant of Probate (if there was a Will) or Letters of Administration (if there was no Will):

-If the deceased had a HDB flat or private property in the sole name – the next-of-kin must apply for probate to transfer or sell the property.
+- If the deceased had a HDB flat or private property in the sole name – the next-of-kin must apply for probate to transfer or sell the property.

-If the deceased had bank accounts in the sole name – the next-of-kin must apply for probate to take out the monies.
+- If the deceased had bank accounts in the sole name – the next-of-kin must apply for probate to take out the monies.

-If the deceased had shares or a car, proof of probate is required to sell or transfer the shares or car.
+- If the deceased had shares or a car, proof of probate is required to sell or transfer the shares or car.

-2. Second, to unfreeze the assets, the Next-Of-Kin must apply for Letters of Administration.
+2. Second, to unfreeze the assets, the next-of-kin must apply for Letters of Administration

-The deceased’s closest next of kin (usually the spouse or eldest child) should appoint a specialist probate lawyerto obtain Grant of Letters of Administration.
+The deceased’s closest next of kin (usually the spouse or eldest child) should appoint a specialist probate lawyer to obtain a Grant of Letters of Administration.
 This is a court order that appoints the next of kin as the personal administrator of the estate.
 The personal administrator is tasked with collecting all the assets, paying off debts, and distributing the rest of the estate assets to the lawful beneficiaries.